-Tell Bill Gates: Stop Microsoft’s partnership with genocide and unlawful deportations
+Tell Bill Gates: Stop Microsoft’s partnerships with the Israeli Military and ICE

 This month marks Microsoft’s 50th anniversary, celebrations are in full swing and Bill Gates is getting the celebrity treatment.
 He’s still central to Microsoft, meeting regularly with the current CEO, Satya Nadella, and spending “about 15%” of his time reviewing Microsoft products.¹